News

 A New Home Provided Through Intimo Media

-For me, it is very important to give due credit to those who deserve it.
+For me, giving due credit to those who deserve it is crucial.
 As such, I’d like to tell you a story about my friends over at Intimo Media.
-(Twitter @IntimoMedia).
+Several weeks ago, I decided to expand my internet exposure.
+At the time, the Prison Education Blog was doing well, with close to 400 readers each month.

 Read More »